ChowDavid/lonsec/README.md

 - prepare those csv file and edit the config.prop for those csv file location which related to current logical directory.
 - run the comment of java -jar lonsec-<XXXX>-jar-with-dependencies.jar. and the screen output will show the config detail, Process start and Process Finished!
 - the go to the designed report output folder and find the file as expected. now the file are set under config.prop content MONTHLY_OUTPERFORMANCE_FILEPATH as ./testData/monthlyOutperformance.csv
-- if incase the config.prop is locate on other location it can use the -Dconfig option to redirect the config.prop file location. that is java -jar -Dconfig=<somewhere else> lonsec-<XXXX>-jar-with-dependencies.jar
+- if incase the config.prop is locate on other location it can use the -Dconfig option to redirect the config.prop file location. that is java -jar -Dconfig=<somewhere else> lonsec-0.0.1-SNAPSHOT-jar-with-dependencies.jar